Partially symmetric monomial codes: Numeric results

 One conclusion that can be made from the picture is that the ML performance does not strictly improve with $t$.
 However, partially symmetric codes for some values of $t$ demonstrate better performance compared to the polar code, although the gap is not large.

+To illustrate the projection-based decoding performance, let us consider a variation of projection-aggregation (PA) algorithm \cite{ye2019recursive} for the case of BEC($\varepsilon$).
+For a code $\mathcal C$, consider some set $\mathcal B$ of its projections.
+Then in order to decode the erased codeword $(c_0, \dots, c_{2^m-1})$ of $\mathcal C$, we compute the projected codewords $c^{(b)}$ and perform the bitwise MAP decoding on them.
+Any recovered position of $c^{(b)}$ can be written as $c_{u}\oplus c_{u+b}$, so if only one of the positions $c_{u},c_{u+b}$ is erased, we can recover another one.
+The process is iteratively repeated until all erasures are recovered or no position was recovered in the current iteration.

+Figure \ref{fig:fer512} shows the performance of partially symmetric codes $\mathcal C_{9,t}\subset \text{RM}(3,9)$, as well as polar and Reed-Muller codes.
+Set $\mathcal B$ here consists of 16 (out of 511 total) projections with minimum dimensions (which are more likely to be decoded successfully).
+For polar, $\mathcal C_{9,2}$ and $\mathcal C_{9,4}$ codes PA decoding achieves the maximum likelihood performance, so it is not given on the plot.
+The polar code given at the figure is constructed for each value of $\varepsilon$.
+Its minimum distance depends on the target erasure probability and jumps from $8$ to $16$ between $\varepsilon=0.36$ and $\varepsilon=0.38$, which can be observed at the figure.

+It can be seen that for small values of $t$ the projection-based decoding can achieve near-ML performance.
+However, the projections' dimensions grow with $t$, so the efficiency of this approach drops down.
+This is particularly noticeable for the larger values of $\varepsilon$.
+For the Reed-Muller codes (which are fully symmetric), ML performance cannot be reached even when with all $511$ projections.
+Note that the presented partially symmetric codes demonstrate the performance superior to the polar code, although the gap is not large.

-As for future work, there are two main research directions.
-The first one regards the low-complexity decoding of these codes, especially in the AWGN channel.
-The second is about how to construct the partially symmetric polynomial codes.
-It is known that non-symmetric polynomial codes can bring significant performance boost under SCL decoding with a small list size \cite{trifonov2016subcodes}.
-One can wonder whether a similar improvement can be achieved with (partially) symmetric codes.
+As for the future work, one might think of how to construct the partially symmetric polynomial codes.
+It is known that non-symmetric polynomial codes can bring significant performance boost under polar-like decoding with a small list size \cite{trifonov2016subcodes}.
+One can wonder whether a similar improvement can be achieved with (partially) symmetric codes and what are the limitations.